riisikumi/TwentyTenLauncher/README.md

 ## Issues
 - - Game doesn't recognise authenticated accounts and will default to "Player".
 - - Skin does not update for cracked accounts and will default to "Player.png".
+- - HDPatcher does not apply when launching the game.
 > If you find any issues, please let me know about it!
 Thanks.